HillidatulIlmi/Storytelling-Data-and-Hypotesis-Testing/README.md

 Will be displayed in the form of a bar chart, pie chart, scatterplot which will explain the storytelling of the case based on the visualization results.

 ## Hypotesis Testing
+Hypothesis testing is a decision-making method based on data analysis, both from controlled experiments, and from observations (uncontrolled).
+After all the data is clean of missing values and oulier, the next stage of analysis can be carried out.
+The testing hypothesis that I use in solving the case of order items & products is One Sample T-Test One Tailed and Independent Sample T-Test.